-Some stories don't start with headlines or big announcements.
-They start quietly.
+Some stories do not begin with headlines or big announcements.
+They start in silence.
 With a feeling.
-A shared look before the climb.
-The thrill of watching the peloton speed past.
-A laugh around the table after a long day on the bike.
+A shared glance before the climb.
+The excitement of seeing the peloton speed by.
+Laughter around the table after a long day on the bike.

-The Gobik Band is a community born from within, among those who feel cycling as an essential part of their identity, with a vocation to endure.
+The Gobik Band is a community born from within, among those who feel cycling as an essential part of their identity, with the intention to endure.

 Six guests gathered in the Pyrenees, at the foot of one of cycling’s most iconic mountains.
 What followed was much more than a weekend.